Modelling non-stationarity in asymptotically independent extremes: UKCP18 temperature and dryness data

 To evaluate uncertainty in estimates, we propose a block bootstrapping procedure.
 First, the data on exponential margins is split into segments of size $450$, corresponding to five years of observations.
 The extremal dependence structure within such segments is then assumed to be approximately stationary.
 Within each segment, data is then resampled in blocks of size $15$ with replacement to account for temporal dependence.
 These blocks are combined to form a resampled segment, then each of the segments are merged in order to obtain a new dataset.
 This process is repeated $250$ times to generate sets of ADF estimates while accounting for complex structures in the data.
-The median of the estimated ADFs for $t=n/2$, alongside $95\%$ pointwise confidence intervals, are illustrated in the left panel of Figure \ref{fig:UKCP_ns_curves} for the Bernstein polynomial estimator with constrained coefficients.
+The median of the estimated ADFs for $t=n/2$, alongside $95\%$ pointwise confidence intervals, are illustrated in the right panel of Figure \ref{fig:UKCP18_ADFs}.
+Note that imposing the shape constraints on the ADF, as described in Section \ref{subsec:theoretical_results}, reduces the range of the confidence intervals, thus explaining why the median estimate appears close to the lower bound.

-Finally, to assess the quality of the ADF estimates, we have compared the model estimates of $\eta$ over time, obtained via the constrained version of $\Bar{\lambda}_{BP}^*$, to the empirical estimates introduced in Section \ref{sec:intro}.
+Finally, to assess the quality of the ADF estimates, we have compared the model estimates of $\eta$ over time to the empirical estimates introduced in Section \ref{sec:intro}.
 For each rolling window, we have taken the average $\eta$ estimate from the fitted model.
-As illustrated in the centre panel of Figure \ref{fig:UKCP_ns_curves}, the model estimates appear similar over time, suggesting we have accurately captured the extremal dependence trend at this ray.
+As illustrated in the left panel of Figure \ref{fig:UKCP_ns_curves}, the model estimates appear similar over time, suggesting we have accurately captured the extremal dependence trend at this ray.
+Similar results were also observed for model estimates at other rays.